somasis/beginning/README.md

 ### What it does not have
 - No runlevels (`telinit 1`, `systemctl start multi-user.target`, etc.)
+    - I feel as though runlevels are needless complication.
+You might manage to convince me if you can provide a very common use-case that can't be implemented with your own custom `rchooks`.
 - No network management (use a separate daemon for that)
 - No socket managing
     - Not enough possible benefits of using sockets for daemons.
 If you